romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When designing a custom GitHub Action to automatically update documentation based on code changes, what is the best approach to ensure that the documentation remains synchronized with the codebase across different branches?
+Q: When designing a custom GitHub Action to automatically update documentation based on code changes, what is the best approach to ensure that the documentation remains synchronized with the codebase across different branches?
 <details><summary>Show the answer</summary><p>

 - **Trigger the action on every push event across all branches, ensuring documentation updates occur in parallel with code changes**